 Lots of people get really aggravated when others don't see things in exactly the same way - THEIR way.
 But if we truly hope to live as one peaceful global community we need to allow for diversity.
 I will have certain views and you will have others.
 And that's ok.

 Diversity is good.
 Imagine a garden where all the flowers were the same colour.
 Or, if you're no gardener, a wardrobe where all your dresses and accessories were identical.
 Or, to be fully gender-neutral, trying to find your car in a parking lot where all the cars were the same.

 But it is also a big challenge.
 When you're a small animal in a world of big voracious ones, it's important to be able to quickly distinguish MY species (where 'us' equals 'friend') from THEIR species (who may plan to put 'us' on the menu).
 Such primitive drives - 'us' and 'them' - are pretty much what still motivate a lot of people today.

 A lot of hate and ignorance festers behind those intentions.
 But ignorance is curable.
 It is overcome by education, by knowledge that leads to association, familiarity and eventually kinship; when we realise that - both genetically and spiritually - we are one family.

-Jacinda Ardern, Prime Minister of NZ, recently popularised the phrase "They are Us" in responding to the deadly terrorist attack on a Mosque in Christchurch.
-It gradually became a part of the national - and eventually, international - lexicon, most recently reinforced by the killing of innocent black man George Floyd, which swiftly provoked a new level of reaction and outrage centred around the 'Black Lives Matter' movement.
+Jacinda Ardern, Prime Minister of NZ, popularised the phrase "They are Us" in responding to the deadly terrorist attack on a Mosque in Christchurch.
+It gradually became a part of the national - and eventually, international - lexicon, soon to be reinforced by the killing of innocent black man George Floyd, which swiftly provoked a new level of reaction and outrage centred around the 'Black Lives Matter' movement.